tikv/rfcs/text/0108-reduce-traffic-resolved-ts.md

 By optimizing inactive regions, it is possible to reduce traffic significantly.
 In a large cluster, many regions are not accessed and remain in a hibernated state.

-Let’s review the safe ts push mechanism.
+Let's review the safe ts push mechanism.

-1. The leader sends a `check_leader` request to the followers with a timestamp from PD, which carries the resolved timestamp pushed in previous step 3.
+1. The leader sends a `CheckLeader` request to the followers with a timestamp from PD, which carries the resolved timestamp pushed in previous step 3.
 2. Follower response whether the leader matched.
-3. If quorum of the voters are still in the current leader’s term, update leader’s `safe_ts`.
+3. If quorum of the voters are still in the current leader's term, update leader's `safe_ts`.

 In step 1, the leader generates safe ts, and in the next round, the followers apply those timestamps.
 However, there is an "advance-ts-interval" gap between two step 1s, which results in a safe timestamp lag for the followers.

-Regarding our test on the hit rate for 5-second staleness, we finally achieved a nearly 100% hit rate by setting the `resolved-ts.advance-ts-interval` to 2.5 seconds.
-This means that if we want to achieve 100-millisecond staleness in the current mechanism, we should set `resolved-ts.advance-ts-interval` to 50 milliseconds, which doubles the traffic of pushing safe ts.
+In other words, to ensure that a read operation with a 1-second staleness works well with a high hit ratio among followers, you need to set `resolved-ts.advance-ts-interval` to 0.5 seconds.
+This will double the traffic of pushing safe ts.

 **We need a solution that applies the safe TS more efficiently.**